RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 share its data to other high apps, and low apps would not be able to fetch this high data.
 Or, to continue with data tracking, low apps could be allowed as long as there isn't an information flow from high data to low data, ie the data use would be severely restricted.
-This is an interesting research topic, although currently there are no official support from Android.
-Still, some tools exist in "regular" Java, like Jif, or in other languages (JSFlow, LIO, etc), so an official implementation could come at some point with enough push from the community.
-The best implementation would probably to implement this at the kernel level, directly using memory mapping.
+Some tools exist in "regular" Java, like Jif, or in other languages (JSFlow, LIO, etc), and some are specially for Android, like TaintDroid, an architecture within Android working alongside the Dalvik virtual machine to implement a "taint map" at the memory level.

 Related to this suggestion, critical informations related to banking or health for example should probably be locked behind a password, such